alfrix/docs/docs/tech/frontends.md

 # Frontends

 Libretro frontends are programs that have implemented the [libretro API](../specs/api.md) specification.
-When properly implemented, this allows the program to run any libretro core that has been developed.
+If fully implemented, this allows the program to run any libretro core that has been developed.

 Name | Author(s) | Last Release | Description
 ------|-----------|--------------|------------